 Drosera spatulata looks very beautiful.
 Nevertheless, appearance is only one benefit that this plant brings.
 Drosera spatulata can help with the prevention of insect infestation if you manage to grow lots.
 That said, this might be what you need for making the indoors look good and insect free.

 Besides the Drosera Spatulata, there are many other fascinating carnivorous plants you can own.
-This articleOpens in a new tab. contains a list of 10 carnivorous plants, it gives you a plant overview for each and shows you pictures.
+This article contains a list of 10 carnivorous plants, it gives you a plant overview for each and shows you pictures.